sje30/schol2018/rev1/response1.md

 > more interesting) if you explained why and how the items you present
 > help to improve science reporting (and research itself).

-The first revision was written very much under tight word constraint constraints; with thanks to the editor for relaxing these constraints, we have now expanded on the points (see margin note R1a).
+The first revision was written very much under tight word limits (1000-1500 words); with thanks to the editor for relaxing these constraints, we have now expanded on the manuscript (see margin note R1a and below).

 > Underpinning this problem with the article focus, the title is also